ZacBlanco/zacblanco.github.io/_posts/2015-11-1-social-psych-exam-guide-2.md

 **Racism**: Prejudice and discrimination based on a person's racial background, or institutional and cultural practices that promote the domination of one racial group over another

-**Sexism**: Prejudice and discrimination based ona person's gender, or insrirurional and cultural practices that promote th domination of one gender over another.
+**Sexism**: Prejudice and discrimination based on a person's gender, or institutional and cultural practices that promote the domination of one gender over another.

 **Stereotype**: A belief or association that links a whole group of people with certain traits or characteristics.

-**Prejudice**: Negatice feelings towards persons based on their membership in certain groups.
+**Prejudice**: Negative feelings towards persons based on their membership in certain groups.

 **Discrimination**: Behavior directed against persons because of their membership in a particular group.